-CSCI 1101 Introduction to Computing and Problem Solving 4
+CSCI 1101 Introduction to Computing and Problem 4 cr Solving

 Problem solving techniques in computer programming.
 A structured approach to algorithm development to solve a large number of problems.
 Students will write pseudo code to develop problem solving skills.
 They will write simple programs in one or more programming languages.
 Prerequisite: MATH 0700 or MATH 0670 (C or higher) or eligible for MATH 1100.
-Offered: Fall, Spring.